kecman/garage/PLAN.md

 - [Bug] Fix obj loading for quad faces
 - [Bug] Fix sweep dragging check boxes being affected through overlayed ui e.g., colour picker
 - [README] Document goals/values in the README.md
+- [UI/UX] Item list improvements
+  - Add a tree structure rendered with collapsible nodes
+  - Implement an option to render the item list using the file paths of the item names
 - [UI/UX] Use folding trees in help menu, default to unfolded
 - [UI/UX] Add a circling feature pre-screenshot
 - [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)